octopusthink/nautilus/src/components/ui/Button/README.md

 - **Leading Icon**: shows an icon before the text.
 - **Trailing Icon**: shows an icon after the text.
 - **Stacked Icon**: shows an icon with smaller text underneath.
 Useful for application toolbars.
-- **Icon-only**: shows an icon only, in a rounded container.
+- **Icon Only**: shows an icon only, in a rounded container.
 Useful in areas of limited space where the icon's meaning is very clear.

 It's best to only use one icon per button.